GREATDANELADY.COM

 A Mini-Course in Systemic Yeast Infections

-Understanding Your Pet's Systemic Yeast Problems
+Understanding Systemic Yeast Problems

 Yeast problems can be caused by different yeast organisms.
 One is Malassezia pachydermatitis, which is a common yeast organism found on normal and abnormal canine skin and ears.
 Other yeast problems involve Candida Albicans, which can be systemic and the root cause of the problem.
 Yeast found in the body changes to its fungal form and starts to overgrow in the gut, causing toxins to leak into the body and causing a breakdown in the body's defenses (immune system).
 The result is that we start to see a reaction (such as a skin, coat, ear or bladder infection) and the reaction is in the whole body's system (systemic).
 If you understand that the skin is the biggest filter organ in the body, you can understand that this is where the junk and toxins in the body end up, causing the issues you see in your pet.